Watercolour | Pastel | Pencil

 This series gave me the opportunity to work as a featured animator and illustrator.
 We spent a glorious two weeks filming at Villajoyosa, Spain—with me spending the days of sunshine drawing preparatory sketches of the players on the tennis court during filming.

 The large apartment allotted to me was in a tennis coaching complex and overlooked a craggy coast of brilliant blue sea.
-I awoke early each day to the sound of the sea splashing against the rocks – but, also to the gentle but monotonous ‘pop pop pop’ of tennis balls being hit back and forth by practising tennis players.
+I awoke early each day to the sound of the sea splashing against the rocks.
+But, also to the gentle, monotonous ‘pop pop pop’ of tennis balls being hit back and forth by practising tennis players.

-I had developed a very fast sketching technique and often joked in a cowboy voice that “I was the fastest draw in the West” – Well, I thought it was funny!
+I had developed a very fast sketching technique and often joked in a cowboy voice that “I was the fastest draw in the West”—well, I thought it was funny!
+I spent the sunny days of the shoot, relaxed and enjoying sketching around the tennis courts.

 Channel Four Launch Party